MaruvkaLab/MSMuTect_3.2/README.md

 When running, use MSMuTect_0.5/msmutect.sh everywhere the documentation says 'msmutect'

 # Usage
-First, the loci file must be sorted properly:
+First, the loci file must be sorted properly.
 This should work on all unix systems:
 sort -t $'\t' -k1,1 -k5n,5 -k4nr,4 -V [original loci file] > [new loci file]
 Then:
 msmutect [flags]